CSautier/PongBot/readme.md

 * https://arxiv.org/pdf/1707.06347.pdf

-**Feel free to use as much of this code as you want but mention my github if you found this useful**
+**Feel free to use as much of this code as you want but mention my github if you found this useful**.
 **For more information, you can contact me on my github.**